1. Statement

 5.3 Take down policy

-Should Ashbourne become aware that any resource, image or media have been uploaded which the College does not have the copyright permission to use, it will be removed as soon as practically possible.
+Should Ashbourne become aware that any resource, image or media has been uploaded which the College does not have the copyright permission to use, it will be removed as soon as practically possible.

 5.4 Digital recording